fabioberger/data-structures/README.md

 Data Structures Implemented in Go
 ---------------------------------

-While brushing up on implementing different data structures, I decided to implement a simple version of each in Golang.
+While brushing up on implementing different data structures, I decided to write a simple version of each in Golang.

 # Installation